scottish-government-design-system/designsystem.gov.scot/patterns/site-header/index.md

 ## Site branding
 Logos and site sub titles can be customised to help users identify which service or organisation site they are using.

-This can be formed in variations of :
+This can be formed in variations of:
 1. A logo and subtitle separated by a divider
 2. Only a logo
 3. Only a sub title, which can run over one or two lines of text.